-We provide design advice and approved pre-completion testing under Approved Document E of the Building Regulations and the Code for Sustainable Homes.
+We provide design advice and approved pre-completion testing (PCT) under Approved Document E of the Building Regulations and the Code for Sustainable Homes.

 Since 2003, new or converted houses, flats and rooms for residential purposes require sound insulation testing.
 This is a requirement under Approved Document E (ADE) of the Building Regulations.